microsoft/winget-cli/doc/specs/#148 - Repair Support.md

 ### Repair Feature for Installer Types that require Custom Repair Switch
   - Burn, Exe, Nullsoft & Inno : The custom switch for repair in the YAML manifest file will be used to perform the repair.
 The repair command will run the installer with the custom switch to repair the application.
 To have enough flexibility, different options are possible depending on the installer source used for repair.
    - Installed Source:
-     - If the YAML manifest file specifies the `Repair` switch and `Modify` as the `RepairType`, the repair command will use the modify command in the ARP `ModifyPath` registry key, along with the repair switch, through a ShellExecute call, as long as `NoModify` and `NoRepair` ARP registry flags are not set to 1.
+     - If the YAML manifest file specifies the `Repair` switch and `Modify` as the `RepairBehavior`, the repair command will use the modify command in the ARP `ModifyPath` registry key, along with the repair switch, through a ShellExecute call, as long as `NoModify` and `NoRepair` ARP registry flags are not set to 1.
-     - If the YAML manifest file specifies the `Repair` switch and `Uninstaller` as the RepairType, the repair command will use the uninstall command in the ARP `UninstallString` registry key, along with the repair switch, through a ShellExecute call, as long as `NoRepair` APR registry flag is not set to 1.
+     - If the YAML manifest file specifies the `Repair` switch and `Uninstaller` as the RepairBehavior, the repair command will use the uninstall command in the ARP `UninstallString` registry key, along with the repair switch, through a ShellExecute call, as long as `NoRepair` APR registry flag is not set to 1.
-   - Remote Source: If the YAML manifest file specifies the `Repair` switch and `Installer` valure for the RepairType, the repair command will obtain the matching installer from the remote source and use the repair switch on the downloaded installer through a ShellExecute call..
+   - Remote Source: If the YAML manifest file specifies the `Repair` switch and `Installer` valure for the RepairBehavior, the repair command will obtain the matching installer from the remote source and use the repair switch on the downloaded installer through a ShellExecute call..

 > If neither switch is specified, the repair command will display an error message.